Western's Admission Scholarship Program

 Western Scholarship of Excellence

-Consideration for this scholarship will be based on the mid-year average calculated by Western’s Admissions office.
+Consideration for this scholarship will be based on the average calculated by Western’s Admissions office.
 If you are eligible to receive one of these scholarships you will receive a notification email to the email address you provided on your OUAC application in mid- late May, prior to your admission response deadline.

 Consideration for this scholarship is guaranteed if you have submitted your admission application through the Ontario Universities’ Application Centre (OUAC) and all supporting documents by the early consideration deadline of March 1st.
 Eligibility will be based on the admission offer average calculated by Western’s Admissions office.
 Western will determine averages for applicants who are not studying in a Canadian secondary school curriculum based on: curriculum, grading practices, and grading scale interpretation.
 If you are eligible to receive one of these scholarships you will receive a notification email to the email address provided on your OUAC application, prior to your admission response deadline.